This post was updated on November 3, 2017.

 Break-Induced Repair Pathway

-Although BIR is not as well characterized as either DSBR or SDSA, one central feature of this pathway is the presence of only one invasive end at a DSB that can be used for repair.
+BIR is not as well characterized as either DSBR or SDSA, but one central feature of this pathway is the presence of only one invasive end at a DSB that can be used for repair.
 This single invasive strand invades a homologous sequence and initiates both leading and lagging strand synthesis, which results in the formation of one HJ.
 This HJ is resolved by cleavage of the crossed strand.
 While this pathway may not be immediately applicable in DSB-induced gene targeting or relevant to plasmid-based genome engineering, it may have biological importance for the repair of chromosome ends that have no second end that would enable DSBR or SDSA.

-Repair of DSBs and Genome Engineering
+DSB Repair and Genome Engineering

 General Considerations for Designing a Repair Template to Create Mutations